Tension Headaches

 Tension headaches can cause a range of symptoms that can vary from person to person.
 Here are some common symptoms associated with tension headaches:

-• Head pain: Tension headaches typically cause a dull, aching pain or pressure in the head.
-The pain is often described as a tight band or vice-like sensation around the forehead, temples, or back of the head.
+• Head pain: The pain is often described as a tight band or vice-like sensation around the forehead, temples, or back of the head.

 • Muscle tension or tightness: Many people experience muscle tension or tightness in the neck, shoulders, and scalp during a tension headache.
 This can contribute to the overall discomfort.